hillerlab/TOGA/README.md

 TOGA would skip non-coding transcripts.
 - Avoid any pseudogenes in the reference annotations.
 - Also, try to avoid merged and incomplete transcripts.
+- Make sure that transcript identifiers are unique, e.g. avoid cases where two or more transcripts have the same identifier.

 ##### Optional but highly recommended: Isoform data